-All applicants shall furnish two complimentary tickets (or a publicity announcement of a free event) to the Union County Office of Cultural and Heritage Affairs in advance of any programs using Union County Local Arts Grant funds.
-Please note on the envelope "Attention FY2017 Evaluations".
+All applicants shall furnish two (2) complimentary tickets (or a publicity announcement of a free event) to the Union County Office of Cultural and Heritage Affairs in advance of any programs using Union County Local Arts Grant funds.
+Please note on the envelope "Attention FY 2018 Evaluations."

 These tickets shall be used for evaluation purposes by members of the Advisory Board or staff.
-First-time applicants are encouraged to request an onsite evaluation for any programs presented between August and December 2016 so evaluators may have an opportunity to observe their work.◆◆
+First-time applicants are encouraged to request an on-site evaluation for any programs presented between August and December 2017, so evaluators may have an opportunity to observe their work.

-PROGRAM AND FINANCIAL NARRATIVE
+PROGRAM & FINANCIAL NARRATIVE

 The Narrative is the heart of the application.
-It is your opportunity to communicate to the panelists the context, goals, plans, process, public impact and benefit of your organization, program or project and to explain your budget items.
+It is your opportunity to communicate to the panelists the context, goals, plans, process, public impact and benefits of your organization, program or project, and to explain your budget items.